 Oftentimes it’s too late to play your best game when you’re dehydrated, over-caffeinated, or frustrated by something non-poker-related.
 If you plan ahead and get into a healthy routine, you’ll find yourself more patient and in-tune with your surroundings at the table.

 Sometimes the difference between uncertainty and peace of mind is a conversation with respected poker peers.
-PokerPowher connects women interested in learning the game of poker through community lessons.
-In a game that teaches us to master emotion and level up our decision-making, we’re all in it together.
-Join us to strengthen your mental game in poker, career, and life!
+PokerPower connects women interested in learning the game of poker through community lessons.
+In a game that teaches us to master emotions and level up our decision-making, we’re all in it together.
+Join us to strengthen your mental game and harness the power of poker.